theonlyanil/Python-Fun/Okay/readme.md

 - Enter start & end VAI range e.g. 19000, 19100 (This fetches 100 reports)
 - You will see results in Terminal in a magenta text with a URL.
 - If the program is stopped, it will save all fetched reports in a CSV file (okay.csv) with VAI and report URL.

+##

+Enjoy until their developers change their algorithm...